Skip to main content

 ToolDescription

-Lasso Select Lasso SelectClick and drag to draw an arbitrary shape.
+Lasso Select Lasso SelectClick and drag to draw a freeform shape.
 Splats within the shape's outline will be selected.
+This is a 2D screen-space selection tool.

-Brush Select Brush SelectClick and drag a selection circle.
-Change the brush size with the [ and ] keys.
+Brush Select Brush SelectClick and drag to paint a selection using a circular brush.
+Adjust the brush size with the [ (decrease) and ] (increase) keys.
+Ideal for organic selection work.

 Flood Select Flood SelectClick on the viewport to generate a 2D selection mask based on a flood fill algorithm.
-A threshold value (0-1) controls the sensitivity of the flood fill.
-This tool is particularly useful for selecting and deleting stray Gaussians (also known as floaters).
+A threshold slider (0-1) controls the sensitivity of the flood fill.
+This tool is particularly useful for selecting and deleting stray Gaussians (also known as floaters) that appear isolated in the scene.

 Once you are happy with your selection, you can delete it with the Delete key.